-If the IRS determines that you have missed this form for several years, the penalties you will face could be exorbitant.
+If the IRS determines that you have missed this form for several years, then the penalties you will face could be exorbitant.
 For this reason, it is essential to make sure that you are always in compliance with every part of FATCA.

-If you have any foreign assets or accounts, the best thing you can do to protect yourself from penalties is to contact an experienced tax professional who understands all of these requirements and can make sure you remain on good terms with the IRS.
+If you have any foreign assets or accounts, the best thing you can do in order to protect yourself from penalties is to contact an experienced tax professional who understands all of these requirements and can make sure you remain on good terms with the IRS.

 Help for Expats

 Anyone who owns a foreign asset or account may be required to file Form 8938 and/or FBAR.
 However, these forms are most often required from ex-pats who live outside the United States but are still responsible for paying U.S. taxes.